dotnet/diagnostics/documentation/dotnet-trace-instructions.md

   Recording trace 721.025 (KB)
 ```

-- Finally, stop collection by pressing \<Enter> key.
-Once collection is done, the trace file `trace.netperf` will contain the
+- Finally, stop collection by pressing the \<Enter> key, and *dotnet-trace* will finish logging events to *trace.netperf* file.

 ## Commonly used keywords for the *Microsoft-Windows-DotNETRuntime* provider